sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/tutorials/SreExtension.md

 [:End:]

 The Bootique API provides tools for declaring the command-line option, e.g. `--[:commandlineoptname!]`.
-In the previous example, this command-line option takes a mandaotry value, that is named [:commandlineoptvalue:] in the help pages of the application.
+In the previous example, this command-line option added with [:addoptionfct:] takes a mandatory value, that is named [:commandlineoptvalue:] in the help pages of the application.
+The function [:optionmetadatabuilder:] enables to create a description of the command-line option, with its name, descripton and its value description.

 [:Include:](../legal.inc)